kt-wawro/kt-wawro/README.md

 - 👋 Hi, I’m @kt-wawro
 - 👀 web3 and baking
 - 🌱 Always learning hard things and making them easier to understand.
-- Trying to ensure humans don't lose the recipe for concrete again
+- 🏗️ Trying to ensure humans don't lose the recipe for concrete again.

 <!---
 kt-wawro/kt-wawro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.